polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 If you evaluate the above Hyperlambda, for then to logout and back into your system, you will find two files in your user's folder called "foo-bar-file-login.txt", and "foo-bar-file-logout.txt".
 These files were created when your user logged in and out of the system.

-Notice, these are user specific lambda callbacks, and not globally for all users.
+Notice, these are user specific lambda callbacks, and not global for all users.

 ## The role system